anuradha0504/Tribute-Page/README.md

 # oasis-infobyte-tribute-activity
-successfully completed the given task by oasis infobyte
+I have successfully completed the task given by oasis infobyte.